-- 2) any of the susceptible species referred to in Article 8.3.2. are present in the zone or compartment and the following conditions have been met: - a) there has been no occurrence of infection with Ranavirus species for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last ten years;
+- 2) any of the susceptible species referred to in Article 8.3.2. are present in the zone or compartment and the following conditions have been met: - a) there has been no occurrence of infection with ranavirus for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last ten years;

-- 3) the infection with Ranavirus species status prior to targeted surveillance is unknown but the following conditions have been met: - a) basic biosecurity conditions have been continuously met for at least the last two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place, in the zone or compartment, for at least the last two years without detection of Ranavirus species;
+- 3) the infection with ranavirus status prior to targeted surveillance is unknown but the following conditions have been met: - a) basic biosecurity conditions have been continuously met for at least the last two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place, in the zone or compartment, for at least the last two years without detection of ranavirus;

-- 4) it previously made a self-declaration of freedom for a zone from infection with Ranavirus species and subsequently lost its free status due to the detection of Ranavirus species in the zone but the following conditions have been met: - a) on detection of Ranavirus species, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of Ranavirus species, and the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed; and - previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with Ranavirus species; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of Ranavirus species.
+- 4) it previously made a self-declaration of freedom for a zone from infection with ranavirus and subsequently lost its free status due to the detection of ranavirus in the zone but the following conditions have been met: - a) on detection of ranavirus, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of ranavirus, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with ranavirus; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of ranavirus.

-A country, zone or compartment that is declared free from infection with Ranavirus species following the provisions of points 1 or 2 of Articles 8.3.4. or 8.3.5. (as relevant) may maintain its status as free from infection with Ranavirus species provided that basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with ranavirus following the provisions of points 1 or 2 of Articles 8.3.4. or 8.3.5. (as relevant) may maintain its status as free from infection with ranavirus provided that basic biosecurity conditions are continuously maintained.

-A country, zone or compartment that is declared free from infection with Ranavirus species following the provisions of point 3 of Articles 8.3.4. or 8.3.5. (as relevant) may discontinue targeted surveillance and maintain its free status provided that conditions that are conducive to clinical expression of infection with Ranavirus species, as described in the corresponding chapter of the Aquatic Manual, and basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with ranavirus following the provisions of point 3 of Articles 8.3.4. or 8.3.5. (as relevant) may discontinue targeted surveillance and maintain its free status provided that conditions that are conducive to clinical expression of infection with ranavirus, as described in the corresponding chapter of the Aquatic Manual, and basic biosecurity conditions are continuously maintained.

-However, for declared free zones or compartments in infected countries and in all cases where conditions are not conducive to clinical expression of infection with Ranavirus species, targeted surveillance should be continued at a level determined by the Aquatic Animal Health Service on the basis of the likelihood of infection.
+However, for declared free zones or compartments in infected countries and in all cases where conditions are not conducive to clinical expression of infection with ranavirus, targeted surveillance should be continued at a level determined by the Aquatic Animal Health Service on the basis of the likelihood of infection.

-Importation of aquatic animals or aquatic animal products from a country, zone or compartment declared free from infection with Ranavirus species
+Importation of aquatic animals or aquatic animal products from a country, zone or compartment declared free from infection with ranavirus

-When importing aquatic animals of a species referred to in Article 8.3.2., or aquatic animal products derived thereof, from a country, zone or compartment declared free from infection with Ranavirus species, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country.
-The international aquatic animal health certificate should state that, on the basis of the procedures described in Articles 8.3.4. or 8.3.5. (as applicable) and 8.3.6., the place of production of the aquatic animals or aquatic animal products is a country, zone or compartment declared free from infection with Ranavirus species.
+When importing aquatic animals of a species referred to in Article 8.3.2., or aquatic animal products derived thereof, from a country, zone or compartment declared free from infection with ranavirus, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country.
+The international aquatic animal health certificate that, on the basis of the procedures described in Articles 8.3.4. or 8.3.5. (as applicable) and 8.3.6., the place of production of the aquatic animals or aquatic animal products is a country, zone or compartment declared free from infection with ranavirus.